-There are many types of anxiety disorders, distinguished by the main focus of the fear or worry.
+There are many types of anxiety disorders, distinguished by their primary focus on fear, worry, or dread.

 Most commonly, children refuse to go to school, often using physical symptoms, such as a stomachache, as the reason.

-Doctors usually base the diagnosis on symptoms but sometimes do tests to rule out disorders that could cause the physical symptoms often caused by anxiety.
+Doctors usually base the diagnosis on symptoms but sometimes do tests to rule out disorders that could produce the physical symptoms often caused by anxiety.

-Behavioral therapy is often sufficient, but if anxiety is severe, drugs may be needed.
+Behavioral therapy is often sufficient, but if anxiety is severe, medications may be needed.

 All children feel some anxiety sometimes.
 For example, 3- and 4-year-olds are often afraid of the dark or monsters.
 Older children and adolescents often become anxious when giving a book report in front of their classmates.
 Such fears and anxieties are not signs of a disorder.
 However, if children become so anxious that they cannot function or become greatly distressed, they may have an anxiety disorder.
 Studies show that about 3% of 6-year-olds, 5% of adolescent boys, and 10% of adolescent girls have anxiety disorders.
-Children with an anxiety disorder are at increased risk of depression, suicidal behavior, alcohol and substance use disorders, and academic difficulties later in life.
+Children with an anxiety disorder are at increased risk of depression Depression and Mood Dysregulation Disorder in Children and Adolescents Depression includes a feeling of sadness (or, in children and adolescents, irritability), and/or loss of interest in activities.
+In major depression, these symptoms last 2 weeks or more and... read more , suicidal behavior Suicidal Behavior in Children and Adolescents Suicidal behavior is an action intended to harm oneself and includes suicidal gestures, suicide attempts, and completed suicide.
+Suicidal ideation is thoughts and plans about suicide.
+Suicide... read more , alcohol Alcohol-Related Liver Disease Alcohol-related liver disease is liver damage caused by drinking too much alcohol for a long time.
+In general, the amount of alcohol consumed (how much, how often, and for how long) determines... read more and substance use disorders Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more , and academic difficulties Learning and Developmental Disorders later in life.

 People can inherit a tendency to be anxious.
 Anxious parents tend to have anxious children.